AyushNanglia/main/README.md

+## Requirements for the program

+- Though the program should work in any IDE, use VS-Code for best results
+- Use debugging mode in VS-Code
+- You need MySQL database for this program
+- I have used MAMP for server connection to MySQL

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.